torproject/torspec/proposals/ideas/xxx-tor-relay-well-known-uri-rfc8615.md

 # The "tor-relay" Well-Known Resource Identifier

-This is a specification for a well-known registry submission according to [RFC8615](https://tools.ietf.org/html/rfc8615)
+This is a specification for a well-known [registry](https://www.iana.org/assignments/well-known-uris/) entry according to [RFC8615](https://tools.ietf.org/html/rfc8615).

 This resource identifier is used for the the verification of [Tor](https://www.torproject.org/) relay contact information (more specifically the [operatorurl](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/#operatorurl)).